Marina Sweany Headshot

 3 Credits

-Advanced Russian II, the second in the advanced (third year) sequence of Russian language courses provides students with training in advanced level work in all skills (speaking, listening, reading, and writing).
-Students are able to participate in discussions, write essays, read articles and excerpts from the work of the Russian authors.
-Students continue to learn about Russian culture and history through articles.
+Advanced Russian I, the first in the advanced (third year) sequence of Russian language courses, provides students with training in advanced-intermediate to advanced level work in all skills (speaking, listening, reading, writing), including conversation, with increased work in reading and writing.
+In addition students learn about Russian culture and history through articles that they read in the target language.
 See Coordinator of the World languages program if this is your first RIT Russian class.
-Students must take the placement exam if this is their first RIT Russian class, and they have some prior study of Russian or are heritage learners.
+Students must take the placement exam if this is their first RIT Russian class, and they have some prior study of Russian or are heritage learners who need to improve their reading and writing skills.

 MLRU-405